rasjidw/python-jsonte/README.rst

 Python Implementation
 ---------------------

-The python implementation is designed to be a drop-in replacement for the standard json library.
+The python implementation is designed to be a drop-in replacement for the standard json library, and is tested on Python 2.6, 2.7 and 3.3+.

 ::